lteresah/AMLS-GraphDatabase/Stage4/README.md

 ### 4.3.2: Lessons Learned

 #### Lesson 4.1: Dynamic reading of required properties is difficult when they're all named differently.
 Enforce a common name for the required properties of nodes.
-   - The column name for the UID in each of the Operators was named differently.
+   - I had used different names for the UID property of each operation node, which depended on the operation.
 They were: Mix Operation ID, Heat Operation ID, and Rest Operation ID.
-This caused some difficulties when trying to extract the value of those IDs dynamically, requiring the use of some regex-like functions.
+This caused some difficulties when trying to extract the value of those IDs dynamically, requiring the use of some regex-like functions to bypass the issue.
-   - I ran into the same problem with timestamps, as the columns were named similarly.
+   - I ran into the same problem with timestamps, which I named similarly.
    - These properties should simply be referred to as 'Operation ID', 'Timestamp', etc.

 #### Lesson 4.2: Enforcing the first column of the CSV to be node name will simplify the code.